higginsjack/Market_ML/README.md

 # finAnalysis

-Goal is to implement a Python Keras/TensorFlow Neural Network on financial data to **attempt** to accurately predict market movement of a stock.
+Goal is to implement a Neural Network on financial data to predict market movement of a stock based solely on quantitative values.
+Markets are complex adaptive systems, generating alpha is obviously not as easy as using a simple ML implementation with a couple financial features.
 Want to learn more about Neural Net implementation and how to effectively select features and target variables.

-Part 0 contains my notes on NNs, Keras, the API I used to get basic stock data, and the quantitative predictors I calculated for that data.
+Part 0 of the readme is my notes on Neural Networks and other parts of the project.
 Parts 1 and 2 are objectives I have set but are loose as the project is more an exploration than a concrete plan.

 ## Part 0: Exploratory

 ### Data
 Using Finazon to grab histoical stock data.
 I'm on the cheapest plan which allows 5 calls per minute, no daily limit.
-We can run in background with timer.
+I can run in background where I pull minute by minute data for each day within a time period.

-If I want past 5 years of data and 1 call is 1 day...

 ### Recurrent Neural Network
-A neural network is typically used for stock prediction.
-This has historically been a black box for me because Python packages are so easy to implement.
-This is a bit of a tangent from the overall goal of the project but here are notes from my time reading about neural networks and specifically Tensorflow/Keras implementation.
+Notes prior to implementation.
+A lot of the math is not really neccessary to know but wanted to better understand deep learning.
 #### Sequential Model
-* Linear stack of layers where each layer has one input tensor and one output Tensor
+* Linear stack of layers where each layer has one input tensor and one output tensor
 * This architecture is suitable for sequence-to-value tasks, such as predicting future stock prices based on historical data

 #### LSTM